movidius/ncappzoo/apps/street_cam_threaded/README.md

 # Prerequisites
 This program requires:
-- 2 NCS devices
+- 2 or more Neural Compute devices such as [the Intel® Movidius™ NCS](https://developer.movidius.com/buy)
 - NCSDK 1.09 or greater
 - opencv 3.3 with video for linux support

-Note: The OpenCV version that installs with the current ncsdk (1.10.00) does <strong>not</strong> provide V4L support.
-To run this application you will need to replace the ncsdk version with a version built from source.
+Note: The OpenCV version that installs with some earlier ncsdk installations does <strong>not</strong> provide V4L support.
+To run this application you may need to replace the ncsdk installed opencv with a version built from source.
 To remove the old opencv and build and install a compatible version you can run the following command from the app's base directory:
 ```
    make opencv
 ```